SEE PACKAGES INCLUDING ::

 Hello, my name is Edina and I look forward with pleasure to welcoming you to Budapest, my home town, and helping you get acquainted with the city.
 After studying languages, I continued my career in tourism and personally love traveling too.
 Budapest is a vibrant city today.
 It is great to meet Monograms guests and help them make the most of their time, with such a wide choice of splendid places to see and enjoy.

-Ask your Local Host for suggestions of walking routes around town to see the historic center and the Belle Epoque buildings, many already restored to their former splendor.
+Ask your Local Host for suggestions of walking routes around the city to see the historic center and the Belle Epoque buildings, many already restored to their former splendor.

-See this historical exhibition displaying statues of the communist era: Lenin, Marx, Engels, Dimitrov, soldiers of the Red Army and other communist memorabilia.
+See this historical exhibition, at the edge of the city, displaying statues of the communist era: Lenin, Marx, Engels, Dimitrov, soldiers of the Red Army and other communist memorabilia.

 Plant enthusiasts will love the Budapest Botanical Gardens which nurtures over 7’000 plants and has fine displays in the magnificent Palm House.
 The adjacent zoo will keep children happy for hours.

-For railway enthusiasts of all ages, marvel at locomotives in all shapes and sizes; see and experience a railway turntable in action, the machine twisting and turning to finally place locomotives on the right tracks.
-Ask your Local Host for operational times and details of the Children’s Railway, managed by young staff and covering a great route.
+For railway enthusiasts of all ages, visit the Hungarian Railway Museum to marvel at locomotives in all shapes and sizes; see and experience a railway turntable in action, the machine twisting and turning to finally place locomotives on the right tracks.
+Take the Children’s Railway for a fun way to explore the Buda Hills.
+It is managed by young staff under the supervision of adult railway workers.
+Ask your Local Host for details.

-Ask about the best places to enjoy the thermal baths, originally discovered by the Romans, for some relaxing and rejuvenating moments; or to see the natural spectacle of steam rising in the park.
+Ask your Local Host about the best places to enjoy the thermal baths, some originally built by the Turks, for some relaxing and rejuvenating moments; or to see the natural spectacle of steam rising in the park.

-See Gerbeaud’s rich selection of cakes; founded by Henrik Kugler in 1858, its next owner, Emile Gerbeaud from Switzerland, made it world famous with his inventions, the ‘macskanyelv (‘cat’s tongue’) and cherry cognac.
-Centr?l Café has the privileged atmosphere of the traditional, great cafés, with modern gastronomy and confectionery.
+See Gerbeaud’s rich selection of cakes; founded by Henrik Kugler in 1858, its next owner, Emile Gerbeaud from Switzerland, made it world famous with his inventions, the macskanyelv (‘cat’s tongue’) and cherry cognac.
+Café Central has the privileged atmosphere of the traditional, great cafés, with modern gastronomy and confectionery.

-Another treat to try during your stay – the famous 5-layer cake invented by Joseph Dobos.
+Be sure to sample the famous 5-layer cake invented by Joseph Dobos.
 Legend has it that his assistant added salt to the butter cream instead of sugar, accidentally creating a masterpiece.
-Dobos presented the cake for the first time in 1885 at the General National Exhibition and Empress Elisabeth and Franz Joseph 1 were the first to taste it.
+Dobos presented the cake for the first time in 1885 at the General National Exhibition and Empress Elisabeth and Franz Joseph I were the first to taste it.

 People love traveling with us, but don't take our word